 Dr. Christina Gavegnano – Assistant Professor, Department of Pediatrics

 Dr. Gavegnano is involved in macrophage specific antiviral efforts for HIV and other viruses.
 Her work focuses on immunological mechanisms as drug targets.
 She oversees immunological, pharmacological, and toxicity based assays to identify and characterize novel cellular factor based inhibitors to treat viral diseases.

-The Children’s Center for Drug Discovery leverages the members’ existing collaborations with interested stakeholders including the Laboratory of Biochemical Pharmacology, Yerkes Primate Research Center, Emory’s Center for AIDS Research, and Atlanta VA Medical Center to promote interdisciplinary work in pursuit of the Center’s goals.
-The Director also promotes the Center across the University to recruit additional members with specialties that can contribute to the Center’s mission of developing drugs to eradicate viral diseases affecting children.
+Children’s Center for Drug Discovery leverages the members’ existing collaborations with interested stakeholders including the Laboratory of Biochemical Pharmacology, Yerkes Primate Research Center, Emory’s Center for AIDS Research, and Atlanta VA Medical Center to promote interdisciplinary work in pursuit of the Center’s goals.
+The director also promotes the Center across the university to recruit additional members with specialties that can contribute to the Center’s mission of developing drugs to eradicate viral diseases affecting children.